SHRAVAN-AMBEER/football-analytics/README.md

-Developed a Football analytics platform that uses spark, kafka, python for live telementary analysis
+Developed a Football analytics platform that uses spark, kafka, python for live telementary analysis.